Cerebro’s New “Dream” Filter Will Open Previously Unseen Keyword Doors

 - Capture long-tail phrases with word count filters and many other options to further sharpen your focus.

-You’re still going to want to initiate your search with Cerebro the same way that we’ve always encouraged you to do.
+You’re still going to want to initiate your Amazon advanced search with Cerebro the same way that we’ve always encouraged you to do.

 As Bradley demonstrates in this first screen-grab from the video explaining the new filtering technique, finding the best 10 to 20 keyword phrases is still going to be step one.